tgratek/ngstents_trame_visualizer/README.md

   knowledge of VTK.
 - `TrameVTKVisualizer` starts in local client-side rendering by default.
 This application exists to provide a tolerable method to view meshes using client-side rendering, a naturally faster process that uses local resources.
 Trame relies on direct calls to the VTK API, resulting in more complex and harder to maintain code.

+For the sake of development transparency and experimentation, both applications contain a button to switch to the opposite rendering method.
+We do not advise general users to switch away from the default, especially from `PyVistaVTKVisualizer` Remote -> Local due to the desync issues.
+Nonetheless, we offer this option to showcase both applications' abilities to use both types of rendering, albeit with some lack of refinement.

 **Do not import both classes in a given module**, unless done so conditionally.
 PyVista uses Trame as a backend, so importing both classes can cause conflicts.
 By default, both applications utilize the same server, so they cannot be used in conjuction.
 Use one or the other when visualizing a VTK file through a Jupyter Notebook or Python module.